RobertTalbert/discretecs/MTH225-Winter2026/course-documents/MTH 225 W26 syllabus.md

 Grading in MTH 225 works differently than it possibly does in your other courses and in high school.
 In MTH 225:

 - **Almost none of your assignments have point values**.
 (The exception is engagement credit items.)
 Therefore there is **no partial credit and no averaging** because there are no points.
 - Instead, assignments have **standards** which are descriptions of what constitutes "successful" work.
-These are given in detail in the document ***Standards for Student Work in MTH 225***, described in more detail below.
+These are given in detail in the document [Standards for Student Work in MTH 225](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2026/course-documents/MTH%20225%20Standards%20for%20Student%20Work%20Winter%202026.md), described in more detail below.
-- Rather than attaching point values to items, I use the *Standards for Student Work* document to see if the work meets the standard for "success".
+- Rather than attaching point values to items, I use the [Standards for Student Work in MTH 225](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2026/course-documents/MTH%20225%20Standards%20for%20Student%20Work%20Winter%202026.md) document to see if the work meets the standard for "success".
 Depending on the extent to which your work meets the standard or doesn't meet it, it will be marked with one of two or three adjectives that describe it.
 See "How assignments are graded and recorded in Blackboard" below for more.
 - After I grade your work, in most cases you will receive **detailed feedback** that will tell you whether your work meets the standards, and if not, the feedback will tell you what was missing and how you might go about fixing it.
 - On Exams (both Learning Target and Application/Analysis), you will have the chance to **reattempt** items on the exam if needed so you can put the feedback you received to work and improve on the second attempt.
 - Your course grade is not based on point totals or averages (because there are no point values).
 Instead, the course grade is based on **how many learning tasks you've successfully accomplished** by the end of the semester, using a simple table that's given below.

+> [!IMPORTANT]
-**Why is grading so weird in this class?** I believe in your ability to learn from mistakes and eventually master every part of the material in MTH 225.
+> **Why is grading so weird in this class?** I believe in your ability to learn from mistakes and eventually master every part of the material in MTH 225.
 In order to give room for learning from mistakes, we need reattempts on things.
 And to make sure you know what to reattempt, your work needs to be marked with something other than points because points do not tell you what you know or don't know.
 Also, when there are points on assignments, you're only human and will tend to focus like a laser on the points and not on the things you need to work on.
 I'm no different.
 So we've removed points from the picture to focus on the right things; added clear standards for acceptable work so you will know where you stand; and a system of reattempts so you can keep trying if you don't meet the standard the first time.
 I don't care so much if you know or don't know something at a single moment -- but I care a lot about whether you can *eventually* learn it.
+>

-This approach mirrors how things work in the real world and in most places in life outside of school.
+>This approach mirrors how things work in the real world and in most places in life outside of school.
 Once you have a real job, for example, your boss is not going to attach a point value to your performance reviews and then choose to fire or retain you based on that point total.
 Instead, you have performance standards, you get feedback and coaching on how to improve, and then you act on the feedback and show the boss that you have improved.
+>

-The main drawback of this approach to grading is that it's different and might take getting used to.
+>The main drawback of this approach to grading is that it's different and might take getting used to.
 I've done grading this way for over 10 years now, and I find that most students need no more than a week before they are fully comfortable with this.
 I encourage you to ask questions at any time so I can help you.

 ### The _Standards for Student Work_ document

-The [Standards for Student Work in MTH 225](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2026/course-documents/MTH%20225%20Standards%20for%20Student%20Work%20Winter%202026.md) document is a complete one-stop visit for all information about what "success" specifically looks like for each of the assignment types in the course. **It is critically important that you read this document carefully and keep it close at hand**.
+The [Standards for Student Work in MTH 225](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2026/course-documents/MTH%20225%20Standards%20for%20Student%20Work%20Winter%202026.md) document is a complete description of what "success" specifically looks like for each of the assignment types in the course. **It is critically important that you read this document carefully and keep it close at hand**.
 A link is to it is found in several places in the syllabus, also on the [Class Page](https://docs.google.com/document/d/1nMtLOtnWDsVe40Q0udnGX0qacreusKO8xDQgK90CTAo/edit?usp=sharing0) and on Blackboard; you should also bookmark it in your web browser.

 ### How assignments are graded and recorded in Blackboard

 * *Learning Targets*: Learning Target exams themselves do not receive a grade.
 Instead, each Learning Target is graded separately, and recorded separately in Blackboard.
 Each is graded with one of three markings: *Master*, *Proficient*, or *Beginner*.
-Please see the Standards for Student Work document for the criteria for each.
+Please see the [Standards for Student Work in MTH 225](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2026/course-documents/MTH%20225%20Standards%20for%20Student%20Work%20Winter%202026.md) document for the criteria for each.
 * *Weekly practice*: You will get a score on these once you complete them on Blackboard, to show you how many responses you got correct.
 Earning 100% correct will earn you engagement credits (see below).
 Otherwise the score does not contribute to or take away from your course grade at all.
 * *Problem Sets*: Turning in a good-faith effort at a complete and correct set of solutions on a Problem Set will earn you engagement credits (see below).
 Otherwise these are ungraded; you will be given verbal feedback on any problem set or part of one that you submit, but they do not by themselves earn credit.
 * *Application/Analysis Exams*: Each Application/Analysis Exam has four parts (multiple choice/true false, and three problem groups).
 Each part is graded *Success* or *Retry* and will be recorded separately in Blackboard.
 The exam as a whole is graded *Master*, *Proficient*, or *Beginner* depending on how many of the four parts were marked *Success*.
 Please see the Standards for Student Work document for the specific criteria.